Alwaki/Alwaki/README.md

 ### Welcome!
+This Github page belongs to the village idiot known as Alex.
-My name is Alex.
-This Github mostly contains random engineering projects, and various code concerning Robotics or Physics.
+It mostly contains random engineering projects, and various code concerning Robotics or Physics.
+Here is a picture of a colleague and I, captured by LiDAR from a drone :)

 ![plot](car.JPG "LiDAR capture from DJI Matrice 300")